BrainCoTech/unitree-g1-brainco-hand/README.md

 ## 2. stark-serialport-example
 The Stark SDK can be found [here(original version)](https://github.com/BrainCoTech/stark-serialport-example/tree/revo2).

-The only difference between this SDK version and the original one is that Unitree G1 and the BrainCo hands communicate via **double 485** interfaces.
-It means the left and right hand messages are transmitted via /dev/ttyUSB0 and /dev/ttyUSB1 simultaneously.
-In this SDK version, the two interfaces are accessed separately to transmit data from both hands **in one ROS node**.
+Difference between this SDK version and the original one:
+Unitree G1 and the BrainCo hands communicate via **double 485** interfaces.
+In this SDK version, the left and right hand messages are transmitted via /dev/ttyUSB0 and /dev/ttyUSB1 simultaneously **in one ROS node**.

 ## 3. FAQ
 See [FAQ.md](https://github.com/BrainCoTech/unitree-g1-brainco-hand/blob/main/FAQ.md).